Should You Cover Microgreen Seeds? – A Test

 Cover Microgreen Seed Test - Results

-The sequence of photos below is of the radish microgreen trays with the elapsed time shown in the heading.
+The sequence of photos below shows the radish microgreen trays with the elapsed time shown in the heading.

 You can expand the photos by clicking on them to get a better view.